JayTeeSF/google_search/README.md

   Switch to Regex's (Chomsky who?)
     Why?
 Famous Last Words: "Because we're parsing for simple patterns from pages with a consistent format"

-  Generate a binary that anyone (i.e. non-rubyists) can use (the real reason for removing Nokogiri dependency)
+  Generate a binary that anyone (i.e. non-rubyists) can use (the real reason for removing the Nokogiri dependency)

 ```
-crystal build searcher.cr
+crystal build searcher.cr --release
-./searcher -d -r -u "Mozilla" -t "www.some-company.com" --query="your search terms"
+./searcher --debug --max_pages 10 --run --user_agent "Mozilla" --target_site "www.some-company.com" --query="your search terms"

 running with: {:debug => true, :action => "run", :user_agent => "Mozilla", :target_site => "www.some-company.com", :query => "your search terms"}
 searching for your search terms